darius/cant/overview.md

 ## OK, but can't you list some vague aspirations and utopian priorities?

-I want hacking in it to make me happy, so that I'm itching to get back to the computer.
+I want hacking in this system to make me happy, so that I'm itching to get back to the computer.
 What makes me happy?

 * Clear understanding.